mikkokallio/aiven-infra/README.md

 # aiven-infra
-This repo is intended testing the deployment of a Kafka-Elasticsearch-InfluxDB-Grafana data pipeline on the Aiven platform.
+This repo is intended for testing the deployment of a Kafka-Elasticsearch-InfluxDB-Grafana data pipeline on the Aiven platform.
 The PDF describes the architecture and features of the infrastructure, and how it could be further developed.

 ## How to use
 1. Clone the repo and run `terraform init`.